 Transfer of pilot licence and medical records

 Do you want to transfer your pilot licence and/or medical records to another EASA member state?
-This is how you proceed for a change of state of licence issue (SOLI).
+This is how you proceed for a state of licence issue (SOLI) change.

 You must apply in the country that you want as your future competent authority.
-The aviation authorities in both countries will cooperate throughout the process of transferring information and records.
+The aviation authorities in both countries will cooperate throughout transferring information and records.

 If you want to transfer your pilot licence and/or medical records to Norway, you can apply by filling out this form.